 Yet, at eight years old I was placed in a hockey arena to sing a song.
-That song lead to more songs, and those songs lead to new people, and those people lead to new places, and in these places I grew into the person I was called to be.
+That song leads to more songs, and those songs lead to new people, and those people lead to new places, and in these places, I grew into the person I was called to be.

 “If you do what the Lord wants, He will make certain each step you take is sure.
 The Lord will hold your hand, and if you stumble, you still won’t fall.”
 (Hebrews 12)

 Don’t get discouraged.
 When you step outside your comfort zone (even when it doesn’t feel like it) you are growing.
 When we allow it, God shapes and whittles us into the people we were called to be.
 The world saw me as a shy girl, but God knew I was capable of standing in front of crowds and having a voice.

 I have a lot of growing to do; there are many times where I’m afraid to step out and say something or take action.
 But my prayer is to be brave and overcome that fear because that kind of fear is not from God.
 That fear is only the enemy trying to hold me back.

 I believe that every single one of us has a calling that God has set on our hearts.
 And I want to encourage you to step outside your comfort zone, reach out and grab it by the tail!
 Be brave, follow Jesus.
 Reach out to that person you see on the street, stand up for the kid being picked on, sing out your praises, dance in the street, try that new thing you have always wanted to try!
 Whatever it is that you have been afraid to do, conquer it.

 As we are liberated from our own fears, our presence automatically liberates others.
 Remember, love ALWAYS overcomes fear.
 You never know where a single step might lead.